-The treatment is radically different from any used for cosmetic enhancement and is useful in treating wrinkles caused by overuse for facial muscles.
-These muscles of facial expression that, with repeated use over the years, cause wrinkling in the overlying skin.
+The treatment is radically different from any used for cosmetic enhancement and it is useful only in treated forehead wrinkles because they are the only ones caused by overuse for facial muscles.
+These are muscles of facial expression that with repeated use over the years cause wrinkling in the overlying skin.
 Elimination of the muscle activity removes the forces on the overlying skin allowing the wrinkle to smooth out and prevent the progression of the wrinkling process.

-Other successful treatment areas are the forehead, which causes the horizontal grooves across the forehead and also the area where crow’s feet develop around the eyes.
+In addition some doctors inject the drug into the frontalis muscle which causes the horizontal grooves across the forehead, and also in to the area where crow’s feet develop around the eyes.

-The procedure involves the injection of a very small amount of the diluted drug, Botox or Dysport, into the muscle through a very small needle.
+The procedure involves the injection of a very small amount of the diluted drug, Botox, into the muscle through a very small needle.
 Over the next two to three days the activity in the muscle is diminished.
 This results in a smoothing of the overlying wrinkle and an inability of that muscle to contract.
-Rarely a second injection is needed to achieve the best result.
+Sometimes a second injection is needed to achieve the best result.
 There is no bruising or swelling.
 Recent reports estimate a greater than 75% success rate in significantly improving the wrinkle treated.

-The effects of Botox & Dysport last approximately three to four months at which time another injection is necessary to maintain the improvement.
-Some doctors think, however, that with these muscles paralyzed, patients learn not to use them, increasing the time between injections.
-Treatments start at $175 and average over $300.
+The effects of Botox last approximately three to four months at which time injection is necessary to maintain the improvement.
+Some doctors think, however, that with these muscles paralyzed, patients learn not to use them, thereby making effects of the injections permanent.
+But they aren’t sure, because the procedure has been available only about a year.
+Now, patients must return every several months for treatments that can start at $175 and average over $300.

 More importantly, it can replace or postpone more aggressive efforts to remove forehead wrinkles through surgery.
 It should be noted however that if a skin wrinkle is already formed, the results of the injection may not be as dramatic and other options may need to be considered.

 There are a number of surgical techniques available to permanently interrupt these muscles through a forehead or scalp incision.
-Other techniques for treating deep wrinkles include the use of filler materials.
+Other techniques for treating deep wrinkles include the use of filler materials such as collagen, dermis or fat.
 These options may be better suited for the individual who already has well established deep grooves.

-It is best to consult with Dr. Kaniff to determine which non-surgical skin tightening treatments would be the best option for your particular situation.
+It is best to consult your facial plastic surgeon to determine which would be the best option for your particular situation.